AOC Day 3 2021

 As always, read the problem text first.
 In summary, the input is a list of binary numbers (of the same length).
 The goal is to find, for each binary place, the most and least common values.

-uses the common bits.
+The number gamma uses the common bits.
 The

-uses the least common bits.
+number epsilon uses the least common bits.

-Finally, multiply gamma
+Finally, multiply gamma by

 Solving Part One